mahveotm/mahveotm.github.io/_posts/2025-12-12-compute-comparism.md

 ![expensive-mtn](https://raw.githubusercontent.com/mahveotm/mahveotm.github.io/refs/heads/master/assets/img/Screenshot%202025-12-12%20at%2009.02.43.png)
 The comparison across all four cloud providers reveals some fascinating, and critical, data points regarding cloud infrastructure in Nigeria.

-The initial shock comes at the **low-end**: For the smallest, entry-level instances (1-2 vCPU), MTN Cloud is *s**ignificantly* more expensive than the international hyperscalers.
+The initial shock comes at the **low-end**: For the smallest, entry-level instances (1-2 vCPU), MTN Cloud is *significantly* more expensive than the international hyperscalers.
 To put a number on it, the MTN G1S1 (1 core, 1 GB) is nearly **six times** the cost of the GCP `e2-micro` (2 vCPU, 1 GB).
 I'm not an economist, but this might suggests the overhead of smaller, highly utilized local infrastructure is simply much higher than what the massive global US-based clouds can absorb.

 However, as we scale up, the picture changes.
 In the **mid-range** General Purpose tier (4 vCPU, 16 GB), MTN’s price gap narrows considerably.
 The MTN G4S16 is priced at ₦270,389, putting it much closer to the tight price range of AWS and GCP (₦225,750 – ₦228,975).
 Interestingly, the tight competition between **AWS and GCP** holds true across all sizes, generally providing the lowest costs for General Purpose instances, with Azure maintaining a slight premium across most tiers.